Hydrodynamic flows induced by localized torques (rotlets) in wedge-shaped geometries: Solution in FKL space and real space

-which is written in terms of $\Delta_j$ and~$\Delta_j^\dagger$.
-The reason we include $\nu \sh(\pi)$ in the denominator of these expressions is to simplify the resulting formulas upon performing the inverse transformation; see Eq.~\eqref{eq:inverse_FKL_transform}.
-In addition, $q_\parallel$ and $q_\perp$ denote the axial and transverse components of the point torque given in Eq.~\eqref{eq:q-torque}.
+which is expressed in terms of $\Delta_j$ and $\Delta_j^\dagger$.
+They are functions of $\nu$, $\alpha$, $\beta$, and $\delta$.
+By expressing the coefficients in this form, the dependence of $A_j$ and $A_j^\dagger$ on $k$ becomes explicit.
+This step facilitates integration with respect to $k$ during the inverse transforms.
+The reason for including $\nu \sh(\pi)$ in the denominator of these expressions is to simplify the resulting formulas upon performing the inverse transformation; see Eq.~\eqref{eq:inverse_FKL_transform}.

 In the following, we consider each orientation of the torque separately, starting with a rotlet directed along the axial direction parallel to the edge of the wedge (axial torque).
 Afterwards, we examine cases of rotlet orientation perpendicular to the edge of the wedge (transverse torque), with point torques oriented along the radial or azimuthal directions.
 In each case, we begin by writing the expressions for the free-space components and then determine the complementary solution to ensure that the no-slip boundary conditions are satisfied on the surfaces of the wedge.